 An unsponsored ADR is an ADR issued by a depositary bank without the involvement or participation - or even the consent - of the foreign issuer whose stock underlies the ADR.
 Unsponsored ADRs are usually established by depositary banks in response to investor demand.
 Shareholder benefits and voting rights may not be extended to the holders of these particular securities.
 Unsponsored ADRs trade over the counter, or "OTC", rather than on an exchange.

-There are hundreds of ADRs that are traded OTC, for two reasons:
+There are so many ADRs that are traded OTC, for two reasons:

 The concept of a depository receipt exists all over the world.
 The term "global depository receipt" is generally used to refer to depository receipts that are trading on stock exchanges around the world, exclusive of ADRs traded on U.S. stock exchanges.